Jwesley11/100-days-of-code/log.md

 **Thoughts:** Need to spend a bit more time coding then I did today.
 Tomorrow will work on fully implementing the search function with the newly created virtual tables.

 **Link to work:** Everything is available in the CS50 IDE for right now.
 May start updating files individually.
 Not sure how that will work moving forward.

+### Day 3: September 27, 2018

+**Today's Progress**: Search functionality is up and working.
+Individuals can find locations on the google maps (US based only).

+**Thoughts:** Good work today.
+Definitely need to start reading in my spare time the YDKJS books so I can get a better handle on that stuff.

+**Link to work:** Everything is available in the CS50 IDE for right now.
+May start updating files individually.
+Not sure how that will work moving forward.